-PRP is blood plasma with concentrated platelets.
-The concentrated platelets found in PRP contain huge reservoirs of bioactive proteins, including growth factors that are vital to initiate and accelerate tissue repair and regeneration.
-These bioactive proteins initiate connective tissue healing: bone, tendon and ligament regeneration and repair, promote development of new blood vessels and stimulate the wound healing process resulting in new collagen formation.
+Platelet Rich Plasma is blood plasma with concentrated platelets.
+The concentrated platelets found in Platelet Rich Plasma contain huge reservoirs of bioactive proteins, including growth factors that are vital to initiate and accelerate tissue repair and regeneration.
+These bioactive proteins initiate connective tissue healing: bone, tendon and ligament regeneration and repair, promote the development of new blood vessels and stimulate the wound healing process resulting in new collagen formation.

 After a blood draw in the office, your blood is spun down in a centrifuge to concentrate platelets.
-Then a local anesthetic is injected to the area of pain or damage.
-Finally, the PRP is injected to the site of injury.
+Then a local anesthetic is injected into the area of pain or damage.
+Finally, the PRP is injected into the site of injury.
 Platelets contain various growth factors that activate and enhance healing.

 At Regenerate Health Medical Center, healing is about the patient and custom-tailored treatments are designed for better outcomes.

-Is this a new fad or considered blood doping?
+Is Platelet Rich Plasma a new treatment or considered blood doping?

 No, the use of platelets to stimulate healing has decades of research and clinical success.
-PRP was first used in humans during periodontal surgery to speed healing and reduce bleeding.
-PRP is a concentrated extract of platelets from your own blood.
-Red blood cells and most of the water are separated.
+PRP injections was first used in humans during periodontal surgery to speed healing and reduce bleeding.
+Platelet Rich Plasma is a concentrated extract of platelets from your own blood.
+Red blood cells and most of the water is separated.
 Blood doping is the opposite, adding more red blood cells back into your blood for a competitive advantage in sports.